sftcd/tinfoil/README.md

-1. Enterprise TLS clients unlucky enough to be forced to send this will not be able to distinguish enterprise-local from remote wiretapping, and nor will enterprise infrastructure unless is maintains an up-to-the minute white-list of allowed wiretapper fingerprints.
+1. Enterprise TLS clients unlucky enough to be forced to send this will not be able to distinguish enterprise-local from remote wiretapping, and nor will enterprise infrastructure unless it maintains an up-to-the minute white-list of allowed wiretapper fingerprints.
 In addition to not matching any sensible enterprise policy, that would also even further encourage enterprises to MITM all outbound TLS with all the known-bad consequences.